Lehigh County Historical Society: Library and archive

 The Lehigh County Historical Society's library, the Scott Andrew Trexler II Research Library and Archive, houses 200,000 vintage photographs and nearly three million historical documents.
-Included in its collections are more than 800 volumes of church and cemetery records for Lehigh and neighboring counties, early county records (tax rolls, wills and land deeds), indexed marriage records and announcements, 800 volumes of family genealogical histories, city directories (1860 onwards), maps, census records and published histories.
+Included in its collections are more than 800 volumes of church and cemetery records for Lehigh and neighboring counties, early county records including tax rolls, wills and land deeds, indexed marriage records and announcements, 800 volumes of family genealogical histories, city directories from 1860 through the present, maps, census records, and published histories.
 The library also maintains microfiche versions of several of Allentown's early German and English-language newspapers.
 Access to the library is free for Society members; a small fee applies for non-members.

 Historic sites

-The Lehigh County Historical Society administers several historical sites in the region:
+The Lehigh County Historical Society administers six historical sites in the region: